yehia67/documentation/getting-started/0.1/introduction/what-is-iota.md

 This process forms a data structure called a directed acyclic graph (DAG), which we call [the Tangle](the-tangle/overview.md).

 ## For what industries is IOTA useful?
-IOTA is an open-source technology that can streamline, secure, and automate any process that sends data or transfers value among different devices.

-Therefore, many industries such as the following could benefit from using IOTA:
+Many industries such as the following could benefit from using IOTA:

 * [Mobility](https://www.iota.org/verticals/mobility-automotive)
 * [Global trade and supply chains](https://www.iota.org/verticals/global-trade-supply-chains)